aerleon/aerleon/docs/reference/generators.md

 ### Header Format

-The juniper MSMPC header designation has the following format:
+The Juniper MSMPC header designation has the following format:

 ```yaml
 targets:
     msmpc: [filter name] {inet|inet6|mixed} {noverbose} {ingress|egress}
 ```

-* _filter name_: defines the name of the juniper msmpc filter.
+* _filter name_: defines the name of the Juniper msmpc filter.
 * _inet6_: specifies the output be for IPv6 only filters.
 * _mixed_: specifies the output be for IPv4 and IPv6 filters.
 This is the default format.
 * _noverbose_: omit additional term and address comments.